batsimadz/Sankofa-Display/fontbakery/fontbakery-report.md

  * U+AB53 LATIN SMALL LETTER CHI: not included in any glyphset definition
  * U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition
  * U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition
- * U+1FA9D HOOK: try adding one of: symbols, emoji
+ * U+1FA9D HOOK: try adding one of: emoji, symbols

 Or you can add the above codepoints to one of the subsets supported by the font: `cyrillic-ext`, `latin`, `latin-ext`, `vietnamese` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Is there kerning info for non-ligated sequences? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/kerning_for_non_ligated_sequences">com.google.fonts/check/kerning_for_non_ligated_sequences</a>)</summary><div>